Marc Raibert

-When organizations fail to execute — on change, accountability, and performance — they almost always have a communication problem.
-Joseph Grenny is the researcher who proved it.
+When organizations fail to execute on change, accountability, and performance, they almost always have a communication problem, and Joseph Grenny is the social scientist who proved it.
 Co-founder of Crucial Learning and author of the landmark Crucial Conversations, his frameworks are used by more than two thirds of the Forbes Global 2000.
-Audiences leave his talks with practical tools to navigate high-stakes dialogue and lead lasting change.
+Audiences leave with practical, research-backed tools to master high-stakes dialogue and lead lasting behavior change.

 Want to book Joseph Grenny as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

 Joseph Grenny is one of the most influential voices in organizational communication, leadership development, and behavior change.
-A New York Times bestselling author of eight books — including the landmark Crucial Conversations and Crucial Accountability — his research and methodologies have shaped how millions of professionals navigate high-stakes dialogue.
-As a leadership speaker, Grenny draws on three decades of applied behavioral science to help organizations close the gap between the performance they expect and the results they achieve.
+A four-time New York Times bestselling author, his books, including the landmark Crucial Conversations and Crucial Accountability (both now in newly revised third editions), have shaped how millions of professionals handle high-stakes dialogue.
+Leadership speaker Joseph Grenny draws on three decades of applied behavioral science to help organizations close the gap between the performance they expect and the results they achieve.

-His work is used by more than two thirds of the Forbes Global 2000, has reached over 5 million readers, and is taught by more than 20,000 certified trainers across the globe.
-Translated into 28 languages and available in 36 countries, Crucial Conversations has become the definitive text on high-stakes communication — required reading in executive education programs and leadership curricula worldwide.
+His work is used by more than two thirds of the Forbes Global 2000, has reached millions of readers, and is taught by thousands of certified trainers across the globe.
+Translated into dozens of languages and available in more than 30 countries, Crucial Conversations has become the definitive text on high-stakes communication, required reading in executive education programs and leadership curricula worldwide.
 Grenny was named an Ernst & Young Entrepreneur of the Year for co-founding Crucial Learning, one of the world’s most respected organizational development firms.

 Beyond his publishing and training work, Grenny has channeled his expertise into significant humanitarian endeavors.
-He co-founded Unitus Labs, an international nonprofit that has helped more than 50 million people achieve greater self-reliance, mobilizing over $2 billion in capital for socially oriented ventures.
-He also co-founded The Other Side Academy, a residential program for individuals overcoming histories of crime, addiction, and homelessness, which reports a 71% rate of graduates remaining drug-free, crime-free, and employed.
-In 2025, Grenny was recognized with the Utah Community Builder Award for these decades of service.
+He co-founded Unitus Labs, an international nonprofit that has helped tens of millions of people achieve greater self-reliance, mobilizing billions of dollars in capital for socially oriented ventures.
+He also co-founded The Other Side Academy, a residential program for people overcoming histories of crime, addiction, and homelessness, where a large majority of graduates remain drug-free, crime-free, and employed.
+He was recognized with the Utah Community Builder Award for these decades of service.

 As a speaker, Joseph Grenny delivers the rare combination of rigorous science and compelling storytelling.
-Whether addressing a room of frontline managers or a crowd of 100,000, he equips audiences with immediately actionable frameworks for stepping into the conversations that matter most — navigating conflict, driving accountability, and leading the behavioral change that produces lasting organizational results.
+Whether addressing a room of frontline managers or a crowd of tens of thousands, he equips audiences with immediately actionable frameworks for stepping into the conversations that matter most: navigating conflict, driving accountability, and leading the behavioral change that produces lasting organizational results.

-Receiving feedback is hard — but does the way it's delivered really make a difference?
-Research by Crucial Learning reveals that no matter how skillfully feedback is given, it still leaves a lasting emotional impression.
-That means the skills for receiving feedback are just as essential as the skills for giving it.
-This session teaches audiences how to take personal responsibility for their sense of worth when feedback stings, how to engage constructively with the person delivering it, and how to prioritize truth over the need for approval — reducing defensiveness and building resilience.
+However skillfully feedback is delivered, it still leaves a lasting emotional impression, which means the skill of receiving it matters as much as the skill of giving it.
+This session teaches audiences how to stay grounded when feedback stings, engage constructively with the person delivering it, and choose truth over the need for approval, reducing defensiveness and building resilience.

-A Crucial Learning survey of 1,100 people found that 96% believe there is a measurable cost to avoiding important conversations — and one in five estimates that unresolved dialogue costs their organization more than $50,000.
-But the damage goes beyond financials: the conversations people are most likely to sidestep at work are those involving disrespect, underperformance, and broken trust.
-This keynote explores the most common and costly conversations leaders avoid, provides skills for stepping into them with confidence, and outlines what senior leaders can do to build cultures where difficult dialogue is the norm, not the exception.
+Most people believe there is a real cost to avoiding important conversations, and the dialogue they sidestep most often involves disrespect, underperformance, and broken trust.
+This keynote explores the most common and costly conversations leaders avoid, gives practical skills for stepping into them with confidence, and outlines what senior leaders can do to build cultures where difficult dialogue is the norm.

-Whether it's quiet quitting, persistent underperformance, or a team that's lost its sense of ownership, managers consistently face the challenge of rebuilding accountability.
-The answer is not surveillance or pressure — it's mastering the crucial conversations that identify the real causes of disengagement.
-This session teaches leaders how to distinguish between motivation and ability gaps, foster a culture of trust and mutual accountability, and help team members work autonomously without sacrificing performance.
-Attendees leave with a clear model for holding others accountable in ways that strengthen — rather than damage — working relationships.
+Whether it is quiet quitting, persistent underperformance, or a team that has lost its sense of ownership, leaders constantly face the challenge of rebuilding accountability.
+The answer is not surveillance, it is mastering the conversations that surface the real causes of disengagement.
+Grenny teaches leaders to distinguish motivation gaps from ability gaps and to hold others accountable in ways that strengthen relationships rather than damage them.

-A Crucial Learning study of nearly 1,000 people found that those with a stable sense of self and a generous view of others were five times more likely to engage in difficult conversations than those who scored low on self-awareness.
-The implication for leaders is powerful: psychological safety and speak-up cultures are not accidents — they are built through intentional skill development.
-This session combines insights from Crucial Conversations with the science of self-awareness to help organizations foster environments where every voice is heard, conflict is productive, and team collaboration is a genuine competitive advantage.
+Psychological safety is not an accident; it is built through intentional skill development.
+People with a stable sense of self and a generous view of others are far more likely to engage in difficult conversations.
+This session combines the principles of Crucial Conversations with the science of self-awareness to help organizations build environments where every voice is heard, conflict is productive, and collaboration becomes a competitive advantage.

 | Basic Data Protection Information | |